Resources / Pay Your Way

 What's Included in the COA

-As dictated by Congress, the COA is the average cost to attend for one academic year (fall through spring).
-It includes tuition and fees, books and supplies, room and board, transportation, and personal expenses.
+A college's COA includes the average costs for tuition and fees, books and supplies, room and board, transportation, and personal expenses.
 Colleges adjust the COA yearly to reflect changes to these costs.

 How the COA Drives Your Financial Aid

-Colleges subtract your Expected Family Contribution (EFC) from the their COA to calculate your need for financial aid.
-The higher the college's COA, the more aid you might be eligible for.
-Your EFC is a number determined by the information you provide on your financial aid forms.
+Colleges subtract your Student Aid Index (SAI) from the their COA to calculate your need for financial aid.
+Your SAI is a number determined by the information you provide on your financial aid forms.

 Colleges create several official COAs that reflect differences in living costs (on-campus, off-campus, or at home) and in-state and out-of-state tuition.
 Your actual cost to attend might be more than the official COA depending on your major, participation in extracurricular activities, and travel expenses.